Jenniffer González-Colón: Political positions

 In The Hills article The Hill's Latina Leaders to Watch, Resident Commissioner González is described as a pro-statehood, small government, pro-business conservative.
 In the first session of the 115th United States Congress, González was ranked the 19th most bipartisan member of the House by the Bipartisan Index, a metric published by The Lugar Center and Georgetown's McCourt School of Public Policy to assess congressional bipartisanship.

 In 2019, González was one of three House Republicans, along with Brian Fitzpatrick and John Katko, to co-sponsor the Equality Act, which prohibits discrimination on the basis of sexual orientation and gender identity.
 Although González could not vote for final passage of the bill due to U.S. House rules, the legislation passed the United States House of Representatives during the 116th Congress.

 After the 2021 United States Capitol attack, the congresswoman condemned the violence and blamed President Donald Trump for inciting the riot.
 However, the congresswoman still supported the majority of Republicans in their effort to remove Liz Cheney from her position as chair of House Republican Conference.

 González said in a letter to U.S. President Donald Trump that Nicolás Maduro "is an open threat to the United States, our national security and stability in the region".
+Likewise, she has repeatedly affirmed her support for American expansionism, saying in 2025 that "the President's policy is to expand American territory, so he wants to add Canada and Greenland to that expansion.
+I have no problem with that, but I think it will be much easier to add to Puerto Rico because we have already voted, [...]," as well as "I don't care about the number, if it's 51, 52, 53, the important thing is that we add that star of Puerto Rico on the American flag".